2pinetwork/js-sdk/README.md

 * `constructor(chainId, provider, signer)` refer to "Public attributes" to get a description of each argument.
 * `getVaults()` it returns an array of Vault instances, initialized with this instance for the selected network.
+* `piTokenPerBlock()` it returns the amount of 2PI tokens per block assigned to liquidity mining.
+* `totalWeighing()` it returns the sum of all the vault weighing, used to know the amount of tokens distributed to a given vault.

 ## Vault instance